parthkc/parthkc/README.md

-- 👋 Hi, I’m @parthkc
+- 👋 @parthkc
-- 👀 I’m interested in editing all other stuff
+- 👀 Editor
-- 🌱 I’m currently learning java
+- 🌱 Learnin java
-- 💞️ I’m looking to collaborate on recent projects
-- - 📫 dm me on insta - @thosedaysnights
+- 📫 dm me on insta - @thosedaysnights

 <!---
 parthkc/parthkc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.